coatless-rpkg/searcher/README.md

 # searcher

 The goal of `searcher` is to provide a search interface directly inside of *R*.
-For example, within *R*, there is now the ability to look up `rcpp example numeric vector` or `ggplot2 fix axis labels` without having to open a browser, go to a search site, and type the query.
-By default, the search functions automatically search the last error on call.
+For example, within *R*, it is possible to look up `rcpp example numeric vector` or `ggplot2 fix axis labels` without having to open a browser, go to a search site, and type the query.
+By default, the search functions automatically search the last error on call if no query is specified.

 ![](https://i.imgur.com/Zq2rg6G.gif)